Christmas Table Setting: Classic and Elegant Christmas Table Decorations

 Today I’m joining with my Styled + Set gang to bring you our annual Christmas entertaining blog hop.
 You’ll find tablescapes and other entertaining ideas, all styled for the holiday season, so be sure to check out my friends’ posts linked at the bottom of this one.
-If you’re coming over from my friend Rhoda at Southern Hospitality, I want to extend a special welcome!

 *This post was sponsored by Vagabond House, but all opinions and product-love are purely my own.

 Much like my penchant for mixing china, I tend to mix up the collections that I choose pieces from to embellish my table.
 While the varied collections from Vagabond House have a distinct and individual feel, they work well blended together as they retain a similar character by virtue of the spirit of the design.